T0mLam/t0mlam.github.io/_posts/2024-08-31-advice-and-insights-for-the-warwick-ifp-cs-pathway.md

 | Durham Computer Science | Overall 70% |
 | Aston Computer Science | Overall 65%, 60% in Pure Maths & Further Maths |

 The advice for UCAS I would give is to apply for either Imperial or UCL, you won't lose anything for trying 🙂, but do not expect to get a conditional offer.
 Apply for Warwick of course as you will get a guarantee offer.
-From my experience in 23/24, King's and Manchester tended to give offers to most students with high predicted grades so you could apply if you are interested in those 2 universities.
+From my experience in 23/24, King's and Manchester tended to give offers to many students with high predicted grades (success rate: Manchester > KCL) so you could apply if you are interested in those 2 universities.
 At the end, choose 1 or 2 universities from the 70% range as your insurance choice.
 You could also put a university with 65% overall requirement as your insurance as they will most likely give you an offer.

 But at the end of the days, I believe choosing Warwick is your best bet.
 As far as I know, Warwick has one of the largest computer science society and data science society out of all UK universities behind Imperial and UCL so I am sure you are going to have a good time there if you enjoy socializing.